64 Users Online

 There are many uses for the Burst Wizard 3.
 For example, you can use Burst Wizard 3 to provide semi-auto operation on an full-auto AEG.
 See our Fixing Your AEG Broken Trigger Post article.

-The Burst Wizard King Kong Super 2 came in a yellow packing envelope.
+The Burst Wizard 3 came in a yellow packing envelope.
 Luckily, I live in the same vicinity as its vendor headquarter, so I received the product a day after it shipped.
 Inside the yellow packing envelop, the content is stored inside a resealable bag (see photo below).

 The package includes the following content (see photo below): the Burst Wizard 3, two red wires for permanently installing the product in your AEG (optional), two shrink wrap tubes, and instruction sheet.